torvalds/linux/Documentation/arch/x86/sva.rst

 That first access will trigger a #GP fault because the IA32_PASID MSR has not been initialized with the PASID value assigned to the process when the device was opened.
-The Linux #GP handler notes that a PASID has been allocated for the process, and so initializes the IA32_PASID MSR and returns so that the ENQCMD instruction is re-executed.
+The GNU/Linux #GP handler notes that a PASID has been allocated for the process, and so initializes the IA32_PASID MSR and returns so that the ENQCMD instruction is re-executed.